swimming-running/swimming-running.github.io/_posts/2016-06-17-WORKING-ON-CODING.md

 ---
-title: WORKING ON CODING
+title: WORKING ON CODING AGAIN
 layout: post
 author: benjamin.jackson
 permalink: /working-on-coding/
 source-id: 1lmHwfXDRS3yNkYypNBvQaF4fXyOPHmxJBP1C-TRj9I8
 published: true
 ---
-**WORKING ON CODING**
+**WORKING ON CODING #2**

-**Last lesson we started to work on different small coding **
+**Last lesson we carried on to work on different small coding **

-**project .
-There are nine in total and I did three today: Roll the dice, Flash point and Mood swings.
-These were all a challenge but on a whole I think I did good.**
+**projects .
+There are nine in total and I did three last lesson: Roll the dice, Flash point and Mood swings.
+And I did three this lesson: Worst snake ever, Quick-finger and Maze Runner.**

-**We used a guide to help us with the coding steps.
-It was called Code-Kingdom.
-It was really helpful and it helped me get through the coding projects.**

 **WWW: **

 **I think that what went well was how fast and smoothly i went through the codes.
-I finished them before most of the people in my class so i think i did pretty well.**
+I went a lot faster than i did last lesson so i improved a lot which is a good thing!!!**

 **EBI:**

-**I think that I need to work on keeping focused and not getting distracted so easily.
-I could have goo twice as fast as I had gone.**

-**I will try and work on that next lesson!!! **
+**This leson i think i did all i could to have no EBI but there is always one thing, i still get distracted by my friends.
+I need to stop it !!!**

 ![image alt text]({{ site.url }}/public/boMAoMmXlZGwGJcDbgCk9w_img_0.jpg)